lewagon/seatrain/README.md

 #### Disclaimer :star:

 This is an _alpha, pre-release_ version of the gem.
 Anything can change without prior notice, but as the primary purpose of the project is to provide a _sensible default generator for containerized Rails development and production environments_, changes should not affect setups that are already generated.
-After enough feedback is gathered from the real-world projects outside Le Wagon applications, some decisions can be set in stone.
-We have a list of issues to tackle that require primarily not the programming (there is nothing complex about template and generator) input, but the developer experience input to see whether some defaults make or break workflows that you know and use.

 ## Seatrain configuration